dward2/BME547/Lectures/continuous_integration_github_actions.md

 git commit -m "Activate GitHub Actions" git push
 ```

+### Including CI in Git Feature Branch Workflow
+After setting up GitHub Actions as described above, GitHub Actions will run
+`pytest` upon every push of a branch and upon creating a pull request.
+When
+you create a feature branch and develop new code on that feature branch, **you
+should also write the needed unit test functions for that new code on the same
+feature branch**.
+In this
+way, before you merge the feature branch into the `main` branch, you will have
+appropriate test coverage of the new code to ensure it is working before adding
+it to the `main` branch.
+It is okay for GitHub Actions running `pytest` to
+fail on individual commits pushed to GitHub.
+But, all errors should be fixed
+and all tests pass before doing any merge to the `main` branch.

 ## Recommended Workflows for Setting up GitHub Actions and other repository items
 There are two recommended methods for how to integrate the set-up of GitHub
 Actions and other initial repository items into the feature branch workflow.